This article is part of the software development process. In this section, we will dive into the steps in testing named it is beta testing.

 Qualify an unimportant feature

 A feature must have a value.
 Never create too many features or too sophisticated features that may make your user confused.
-Try to make it simple and user friendly.
-In order to test whether your features are good and easy to understand, you can do beta testing.
+Try to make it simple and user-friendly.
+In order to test whether your features are good and easy to understand.
 It also cuts costs because you don’t need to spend much money to create many features.

 In sum, beta testing is an ideal solution to solve critical issues in your products.
-Moreover, your product’s quality will perform better with beta testing because you will be able to see bugs and unimportant features for users.
+Moreover, your product’s quality will perform better because you will be able to see bugs and unimportant features for users.
+But after that, you can check if they don’t perform better; it’s a sign that you must check whether the approach is in the right way or not on agile approach or iterative and incremental process.